NethServer/ns8-docs/system_requirements.rst

 .. highlight:: text

-Among network clients, a NethServer 8 worker node has some special requirements to be installed and configured.
+Among network clients, a worker node has some special requirements to be installed and configured.

-A worker node reaches the leader during the join procedure at the following URL: ::
+The worker node reaches the leader during the join procedure at the following URL: ::

     https://<leader_fqdn>/cluster-admin/